 Water is one of your essential bodily needs, and you won’t last long without hydrating, particularly when exposed to the elements and weather.
 It’s also important for hygiene, without which you’ll find yourself becoming ill and unable to survive.
 You can bring your own water with the appropriate storage, or collect it, or even dig a well.

 You can bring your own with the appropriate storage, or collect or even dig a well.
 We’ve got some great water reservoirs like this one by Geigerrig (£39.95).

 A pressurized hydration engine, with a capacity of 3 litres, it’s great for those early morning showers, if you’ve got the storage capacity.

 Alternatively, if you’ve decided to travel light and go for water capture and collection, then you’ll need to purify your water in order to drink it.

 You could invest in this purification kit by Steripen (below).

 2. Bring, find or make shelter

 Any stay in the elements is going to require shelter, the most basic of human requirements.
-If you are going be adventurous and go beyond the modern method of using a collapsible tent, then you may choose to make your own shelter from wood and undergrowth you have been able to cut or claim from the forest or nature itself.
+If you are going to be adventurous and go beyond the modern method of using a collapsible tent, then you may choose to make your own shelter from wood and undergrowth that you’ve been able to cut or claim from the forest or nature itself.

 A tarp may be a lightweight alternative to carrying a full tent.
-You could take this one, and even use your bushcraft skills to make it into a tent.
+You could take this one (below), and even use your bushcraft skills to make it into a tent.